 Ordinary Time: July 27th

-Tuesday of the Seventeenth Week of Ordinary Time
+Tuesday of the Seventeenth Week in Ordinary Time

 Old Calendar: St. Pantaleon, martyr (RM)